The Six Most Popular Cross-Platform App Development Frameworks

-Even though this cross-platform mobile development framework is the youngest on our list, it has a mature community.
+Even though this cross-platform mobile development framework is one of the youngest on our list, it has a mature community.
+In November 2023, JetBrains promoted it to Stable.
 It's growing fast and is already making a distinct impression on today's market.
 Thanks to its regularly updated documentation and community support, you can always find answers to your questions.
-What's more, many global companies and startups already use Kotlin Multiplatform Mobile to develop multiplatform apps with a native-like user experience.
+What's more, many global companies and startups already use Kotlin Multiplatform to develop multiplatform apps with a native-like user experience.

-Mobile apps: T-Mobile, BBC (Children's & Education apps), EA Games.
+Mobile app examples: T-Mobile, BBC (Children's & Education apps), EA Games.

 Ionic is based on a SaaS UI framework designed specifically for mobile OS and provides multiple UI components for building applications.

 The Ionic framework uses the Cordova and Capacitor plugins to provide access to device's built-in features, such as the camera, flashlight, GPS, and audio recorder.